engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 In this example, Person is an interface that describes an object that has a name of type string and an age of type number.

+## Optional Properties

-➖ Optional Properties: Interface properties can be marked as optional with `?`.
+Interface properties can be marked as optional with `?`.

 Example: